 By Edward Davis | The Playlist June 19, 2014 at 1:19PM

-The super heros arms race is on like it’s never been on before.
+The superheroes arms race is on like it’s never been on before.
 Warner Bros. is trying to use their D.C.
 Comics properties and catch up with Marvel studios.
 Hell, every studio is trying to replicate their success with super team-ups of some kind.
-And hell, it’s working: look at “X-Men: Days Of Future Past” a storyline that teams the classic “X-Men” movie characters with the new rebooted “X-Men: First Class”-era of movie characters.
-That movie has easily gone on to surpass all the over X-Men movies at the box office by a huge margin ($210 million: ‘Days Of Future Past’ is on track to surpass the $700 million mark globally).
+And hell, it’s working: look at “X-Men: Days Of Future Past,” a storyline that teams the classic “X-Men” movie characters with the new rebooted “X-Men: First Class”-era of movie characters.
+That movie has easily gone on to surpass all the other X-Men movies at the box office by a huge margin (at $210 million, ‘Days Of Future Past’ is on track to surpass the $700 million mark globally).
 So, really, why wouldn’t you try and do the same?
 Especially if you’re a studio suit watching the bottom line.

-WB is trying to catch up badly and while their plan hasn’t been officially confirmed, it appears to be one film every year starting in 2016 and even two major super hero films in 2017 (one of them being “Justice League” another being a stand alone “Wonder Woman” film).
+WB is badly trying to catch up, and while their plan hasn’t been officially confirmed, it appears to be one film every year starting in 2016 and even two major super hero films in 2017 (one of them being “Justice League,” another being a stand alone “Wonder Woman” film).
 It will contribute to a pile-up that is twenty three super hero movies from four major film studios over the next four years.
 But what about beyond 2018?
 Well, Marvel already has a rough plan that allegedly takes them up to 2028.
 But the other studios?